theinnbox/theinnbox.github.io/_posts/2017-11-05-best-airbnbs-austin-texas.markdown

 <div class="fl w-100 mt4 mb0">
 <p class="tc f2" style="font-family: 'Gilroy-ExtraBold'">Additional Notes</p></div>
 Whether you decide to stay in an Airbnb or at a hotel, we highly recommend renting a car in order to fully experience everything has to offer.
-If you plan on staying inside the city limits you could very well get by with ride-sharing apps, but if you’re interested in checking out some of the incredible nature outside of the city, rent a car!
-Read more about what to do in Austin here.
+If you plan on staying inside the city limits you could very well get by with ride-sharing apps, but if you’re interested in checking out some of the incredible nature outside of the city, rent a car! <a href="http://theinnbox.co/what-to-do-austin-texas">Read more about what to do in Austin here</a>.